Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Introduction

-Over the past years, many existing works have explored fairness in graphs for GNN-based methods~\cite{li2021dyadic,ma2022learning,kim2022debiasing,song2022guide}.
-A common strategy involves eliminating sensitive information from the training graph and implementing the debiased graph for the target tasks~\cite{spinelli2021fairdrop,rahman2019fairwalk,dong2022edits}.
-In this manner, the debiased graph is expected to retain less potentially sensitive information while preserving all non-sensitive characteristics.
-However, the efficacy of such debiasing techniques in GAD tasks is not yet fully established.
-A primary concern is the potential overlap between characteristics of anomalies associated with nonsensitive attributes and those of demographic groups linked to sensitive attributes.
-For instance, an edge might indicate that nodes share the same sensitive attributes while displaying anomalous behavior.
-This overlap poses a challenge in concurrently mitigating bias and preserving the integrity of anomalies.
-Another prevalent strategy involves training fair GNNs to perform the target tasks in a way that is independent of sensitive attributes~\cite{dai2021say,zhu2023devil}.
-These methods are dedicated to end-to-end supervised node classification, where target labels are available during training.
-Therefore, directly applying them to unsupervised graph anomaly detection is challenging, primarily due to the absence of ground truth labels that indicate whether a node is anomalous.
+Many efforts have been made to explore fairness for GNN-based methods~\citep{li2021dyadic,ma2022learning,kim2022debiasing,song2022guide}.
+A common strategy involves eliminating sensitive information from the training graph and implementing the debiased graph for target tasks~\citep{spinelli2021fairdrop,rahman2019fairwalk,dong2022edits}.
+However, it is non-trivial to concurrently mitigate bias and preserve the integrity of anomalies, considering the overlap between the features of anomalies unrelated to sensitive attributes and the features of demographic groups linked to sensitive attributes.
+For instance, an edge might indicate that two nodes share the same sensitive attributes while displaying an anomalous connection.
+Another prevalent strategy involves training fair GNNs to perform the target task independently of sensitive attributes~\citep{dai2021say,zhu2023devil}.
+These methods are dedicated to end-to-end supervised node classification, where ground-truth labels are available.
+Thus, applying them to unsupervised GAD is challenging due to the absence of labels for anomaly detection.